 Fanwood Library Improvement Project (FLIP)

-The Borough Council recently passed a resolution in support of the project and authorized the library board to begin to try and raise funds to offset the public (Borough) cost.
-In response to that the board is working to form a library foundation with that short-term focus and more long-term development goals.
+** The Borough Council recently passed a resolution in support of the project and authorized the library board to begin to try and raise funds to offset the public (Borough) cost.
+In response to that the board is working with a professional fund-raising consultant to begin planning a capital campaign as well as addressing more long-term development goals.

-This design presents a feasible vision for addressing the long-standing physical needs of the library as detailed in the Strategic Plan, expressed by the community, and established in the review process by staff, the public, and the council-library building committee.
+The design of the renovation and expansion of the library presents a feasible vision for addressing the long-standing physical needs of the library as detailed in the Strategic Plan, expressed by the community, and established in the review process by staff, the public, and the council-library building committee.

 It opens the library to people of all ages and abilities, offers more and better spaces, supports current and emerging technology, and transforms the building into a sustainable community asset.